IN-KYUNG KIM

 Capsule Bio

-But she stunned the world by making her way through the ranks until she wound up in the finals against In-Bee Park.
+In-Kyung Kim was virtually unknown in the States when she came over in the Spring of 2005 to play a few months worth of tournaments.
+But by the end of the summer, she was anything but unknown.
+In her first three Junior events played in the States, she had three wins.
+She then stunned the world by making her way through the ranks at the US Girls Junior until she wound up in the finals against In-Bee Park.
 Park had already finished first and second in this event in the past, and since this was the final year she would be eligible to play, she was intent on taking the title one more time.
 But Kim proved too much for Park right from the beginning, and the match turned into a rout, with Kim winning 5 and 4.

 Kim also played the US Women's Amateur later in the summer, where she earned the medalist honors for low score in the preliminary portion.
-Unfortunately, she ran into a Korean American player named Angela Park playing the best golf of her life, and In-Kyung lost to her in the quarterfinals.
+But she ran into a Korean Brazilian player named Angela Park in match play and lost to her in the quarterfinals (Park would go on to be Rookie of the Year on the LPGA year the same year as Kim joined, with Kim finishing second).

-In-Kyung was more low key in 2006, although she did play a few of the big amateur events.
-Her main focus was on preparing for Q-School.
+In-Kyung was more low key in 2006; her main focus was on preparing for Q-School in the Fall.
 She remained amateur just in case things didn't go well, but that turned out to be an unnecessary concern.
 She won the 2006 Futures Tour Q-School, then, a few weeks later, finished co-medalist at LPGA Q-School as well.
 She turned pro right after LPGA Q-School, and had full exempt status on tour in 2007.

 Galleries